Credit photo above: Conor Goulding

 If you see a sick, injured or stranded sea turtle in Sarasota or Manatee county waters, contact Mote Marine Laboratory’s Stranding Investigations Program at 941-988-0212.
 Outside of Sarasota or Manatee counties, please call the Florida Fish and Wildlife Conservation Commission (FWC) at 888-404-FWCC (3922).

 If you suspect that someone is tampering with a sea turtle nest, harassing a sea turtle or has possession of a sea turtle or any of its parts, please call FWC, call your local sheriff’s department and/or call Mote's Sea Turtle Conservation and Research Program at 941-388-4331.If you find sea turtle hatchlings that are not on the beach or are headed away from the ocean, call Mote’s Sea Turtle Conservation and Research Program for instructions.
-Put rescued hatchlings into a bucket with a layer of damp sand and cover the bucket with a towel.
 Do not put hatchlings in water or take them into air conditioning.
 Hatchlings heading towards the ocean should be left alone.
-Sea turtles are protected under federal law and any harassment or interference with a sea turtle, living or dead, is subject to penalty.
+Sea turtles, sea turtle eggs and nesting marking materials are protected under federal law and any harassment or interference with a sea turtle, living or dead, is subject to penalty.